-Six ways to get out of your photography slump | Photofocus
+Six ways to get out of your photography slump

 Many of the older films have incredible cinematography.
 Pay attention to the light and shadows used to create mood and emotion.
 There are also newer films that do a good job of this but the older films are free of computer-generated imagery and had to rely on music and lighting to make their audience see and feel each scene.

 We all go through this.
 All of us.
 I have barely picked up my camera in the last four months myself.
-Time to take my own advice.
+Time to take my own advice and get out of this slump.

+I read this because I’m in a slump.
+A big one.
+Not sure how I’ll get out of it this time.
+But hey, maybe it’s partly because it’s December and the snow hit today.

+Well, is there some sort of project you can create for yourself that doesn’t involve being out in the cold?
+Macro work?
+Food photography?
+Water drops?